dockersamples/labspace-devduck/.labspace/04-docker-mcp-gateway.md

 cd mcp-gateway/examples/client
 ```

-### Key Files:
+You'll find two key files:

-1. Client Code (main.py):
+- Client Code (main.py):
    - Connects to the MCP Gateway via HTTP streaming
    - Calls a `search` tool with query `Docker`
    - The gateway routes this to the appropriate MCP server

-2. Docker Compose:
+- Docker Compose:
   - Client Service: Your Python application connecting to the gateway
   - Gateway Service: The MCP Gateway that manages MCP servers
   - Gateway is configured with `--servers=duckduckgo` (a search MCP server)

-### Running the app
+### Run the application containers

 ```bash
 docker compose up --build